What is Chemical Etching?

 Chemical Etching Compared to Other Manufacturing Processes

-Every design deserves the best process.
+Every design deserves the best process and outcome.
 Manufacturing processes vary widely and have different strengths depending on what it is you're designing, so how do you know which one will work for your next project?

 Is there enough heat or pressure where parts are subject to great force in these environments?
 Will they require a high conductivity of electricity?
-Is there exposure to harsh chemicals that would corrode them as well as make contact points difficult to solder together without breaking down over time from all the oxidation, corrosion and other environmental factors?
+Is there exposure to harsh chemicals that would corrode them as well as make contact points difficult to solder together without breaking down over time from all the oxidation, corrosion, and other environmental factors?
 All of these need to be considered for reliability to prevent failure and replacement costs.
-Below is a chart of a few basic differences of manufacturing processes for comparison.
+Below is a chart of a few basic differences in chemical etching compared to other metal fabrication processes.

 In recent years, the use of aluminum in metal fabrication has increased.
 This is due to it not only being a very strong and lightweight material but also by far one of the most common and affordable for manufacturing purposes.
 However, some processes are limited from what type or even if certain types can be used at all!
 Using this particular metal during stamping operations could cause deformation because it's brittle.